Arsovic/rok-timer-bot/README.md

 py -3.10 -m PyInstaller rok_tg_bot.py --onefile --noconsole --icon=waifu.ico
 Ready files will be in dist/ folder

-📖 Usage
+## 📖 Usage

-Run the bot (rok_tg_bot.py)
+Run the bot (`rok_tg_bot.py`)

-Run the panel (rok_panel.py)
+Run the panel (`rok_panel.py`)

 In the panel:

-Select an account or add a new one
+- Select an account or add a new one

-Click "Region" and select the zone with timers in the game
+- Click "Region" and select the zone with timers in the game

-Click "Screenshot" — timers will be automatically recognized and sent to Telegram channel
+- Click "Screenshot" — timers will be automatically recognized and sent to Telegram channel

 Bot will send notifications when timers complete

+### ⚠️ Important: Timer Recognition

+**The OCR only works correctly when the green progress bar has NOT yet reached the timer numbers.**

+If the progress bar has already covered the numbers, the timer won't be recognized.
+Make sure to capture screenshots while timers are still fresh (progress bar hasn't reached the digits yet).

 📜 License
 MIT License — do whatever you want with the code.

 ## Credits
 Developed with assistance of AI tools